Sunshine Ladies Tour

 The Sunshine Ladies Tour is a professional golf tour for women based in South Africa.

 Schedule

-Since the inaugural 2014 season, tournaments have averaged around ten per season and been concentrated in the January–March window.
+Since the inaugural 2014 season, tournaments have averaged around ten per season and been concentrated in the January–April window.
 Sponsors have included Investec, Jabra, Dimension Data, Sun International, SuperSport, Canon, the municipalities of Joburg, Cape Town and Ray Nkonyeni and Serengeti Estates.
 In 2019, over 40 foreign players, mainly European, competed on the tour.

 Cooperation

 The Ladies European Tour co-sanctions the flagship Investec South African Women's Open, and the champion receives a tournament winner's category exemption on the Ladies European Tour, as well as exemption into the two of the five majors that are held in Europe, Women's British Open and the Evian Championship.

-Also, the winner of the Jabra Ladies Classic earns exemption for the Jabra Ladies Open, the final qualifying event for the Evian Championship.
+Also, the winner of the Jabra Ladies Classic earns exemption for the Jabra Ladies Open de France, the final qualifying event for the Evian Championship.